Restorative Dentistry: Full-mouth Reconstruction

 Full Mouth Reconstruction FAQs

 Dr. Devlin and our team would be pleased to help you reap the benefits of full mouth reconstruction in State College.
 Before you schedule a consultation, however, you may want to learn more about the journey in front of you.
 That is completely understandable, and it is why we have put together the following list of FAQs about this service.
-If you do not see the information you were hoping for, give us a call.
+If you do not see the information you were hoping for, give us a call .
 We look forward to speaking with you!

 How Long Does the Full Mouth Reconstruction Procedure Take?

 The timeline for full mouth reconstruction varies from patient to patient.
 It depends on which procedures you are undergoing, as well as the extent of those procedures.
 Some treatments, such as fillings and dental bonding, require just a single appointment, while others, like dental implants, take place over the course of several months.
-We will do our best to plan your care in an efficient way, and we will make an effort to perform multiple treatments concurrently when possible.
+We will do our best to plan your care in an efficient way, and we will try to perform multiple treatments concurrently when possible.

 What Are the Full Mouth Reconstruction Steps?